U.S. Route 56: Oklahoma

 US-56's short path through Oklahoma consists of a diagonal slice across the western part of the Oklahoma Panhandle.
 US-56/64/412 enter Oklahoma near the southwest corner of the Panhandle, where they also enter Rita Blanca National Grassland.
 They leave the grassland near Felt.
 Three miles (4.8 km) southwest of Boise City, US-385 joins the concurrency.
 The routes then enter Boise City, where they enter a traffic circle around the Cimarron County Courthouse that involves US-56, US-64, US-385, US-412, State Highway 3, and SH-325.
 After leaving the traffic circle, US-56 overlaps US-64, US-412, and SH-3.
 1.7 mi east of the courthouse, US-56 meets US-287 at an interchange.
 US-56/64/412/SH-3 continue northeast for 6 mi, where US-56 splits to travel northeast on its own.

 The route parallels the Cimarron Valley Railroad for the remainder of its time in Oklahoma.
 Keyes is the next town on US-56, and it also serves as the northern terminus of SH-171 where the two highways intersect.
 US-56 crosses into Texas County east of Sturgis.
 Just before crossing the Kansas line, US-56 meets the north end of SH-95.
 US-56 then enters Kansas on the east edge of Elkhart.

 Kansas

 US-56 enters the state at the Kansas/Oklahoma border near Elkhart.
 It weaves its way across the state from southwest to northeast, passing through such towns as Dodge City, Great Bend, McPherson, Council Grove, and Baldwin City.
 It joins with I-35/US-50 east of Gardner, and goes northeast with I-35 into the Kansas City Metro Area.
-It exits the state as part of Shawnee Mission Parkway in Merriam.
+It exits the state as part of Shawnee Mission Parkway in Mission Woods.